'Best practice guidance on community engagement'

 In preparing the Neighbourhood Plan, the Knightsbridge Neighbourhood Forum (the Forum, KNF or Neighbourhood Forum) has produced best practice guidance on matters such as community engagement, construction standards and procedures and Tree Management Plans.
-These were consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan [and adopted subsequently by the Knightsbridge Neighbourhood Forum on [date]].
+The contents of this guidance was consulted upon during the Regulation 14 and Regulation 16 consultations on the Neighbourhood Plan.

-Where these include matters that relate to planning applications rather than procedural matters, they will be treated as material considerations.
+Where this guidance includes matters that relate to planning applications rather than procedural matters, they will be treated as material considerations after a successful referendum.
 Unlike the Neighbourhood Plan however they do not have development plan status.

 1.1 The local community should be involved in shaping the Knightsbridge Neighbourhood Area (the Area, KNA or Neighbourhood Area) throughout the plan period and beyond.
 The benefits of genuine public participation are widely recognised.
 Effective community engagement in the planning process produces significant benefits.
 Local knowledge can be harnessed to improve the design and functionality of development and reduce the adverse impacts of the development.
 Involving all interested parties in meaningful consultation at an early stage in the decision-making process can also prevent or mitigate conflicts with the local affected community.
 In essence, it leads to better decisions and a better environment.